Clinical-Genomics/patientMatcher/README.md

   }}' localhost:9020/match
 ```
 The **maximum number of patients returned by the server** is a parameter which can be customized by editing the "MAX_RESULTS" field in the config.py file.
 Default value is 5.
-Patient matches are returned in order or descending similarity with the query patient (The most similar patient are higher in the list of results).
+Patient matches are returned in order or descending similarity with the query patient (The most similar patients are higher in the list of results).

 &nbsp;&nbsp;